 Organised people plan in advance for death, incapacity and bankruptcy.
 A good plan might be a short, simple will and an enduring power of attorney.
 Often a binding arrangement or nomination for superannuation is needed too.
-Sometimes complex scenarios need a set of stand-alone legal documents and complementary arrangements (for example: will schedules establishing protective trusts, confidential letters of wishes, family trust tweaks, option agreements, property transfers – whatever is needed to elegantly achieve the planned goals).
+Sometimes complex scenarios need a set of stand-alone legal documents and complementary arrangements (for example: will schedules establishing protective trusts, confidential letters of wishes, family trust tweaks, option agreements, property transfers – whatever is necessary to practically achieve realistic goals).

 Our approach to delivering this highly personal service is –

 - You commit to an initial one-hour consultation (by making an appointment).